 Two other 4-credit upper-division CIS courses.
 CIS 399 and CIS 410 courses used as electives must have a prerequisite of CIS 313 and have regular weekly class meetings and homework assignments.
 At least one course must be numbered 410 or above

 Computer and information science courses used to satisfy degree requirements must be passed with letter grades of C– or better.

 In addition to the university’s two-course writing requirement, mathematics and computer science majors must take Scientific and Technical Writing (WR 320) or Business Writing (WR 321).

-At least 12 credits selected from one of the following four options; the courses may be taken pass/no pass (P/N) or for letter grades, and students are encouraged to complete the accompanying laboratory courses:
+At least 12 credits selected from one of the following options; the courses may be taken pass/no pass (P/N) or for letter grades:

 Each major is assigned two advisors, one in the Department of Mathematics and one in the Department of Computer and Information Science.
 One of the two is designated as the advisor of record for the student, but both cooperate in planning the student’s program.
 Because of the interrelationship between mathematics and computer science courses, it is especially important that a student planning for the combined major consult closely with both advisors.
 Since both mathematics and computer science are sequential subjects, prerequisite planning should be discussed with the student’s advisors.

 Programming Experience.
 Students who take CIS 210, 211, 212 are expected to have programming experience, which may have been acquired in a high school course, through employment, or in a course such as CIS 122.
 Students who are unsure about their level of preparation should meet with a CIS advisor.